nusco/tutorials/docs/linux/step_six.md

         $ docker images
-        REPOSITORY           TAG          IMAGE ID            CREATED             VIRTUAL SIZE docker-whale         latest       7d9495d03763        38 minutes ago      273.7 MB
+        REPOSITORY           TAG          IMAGE ID            CREATED             VIRTUAL SIZE docker-whale         latest       7d9495d03763        38 minutes ago      273.7 MB docker/whalesay      latest       fb434121fc77        4 hours ago         247 MB
-        <none>               <none>       5dac217f722c        45 minutes ago      273.7 MB
-        docker/whalesay      latest       fb434121fc77        4 hours ago         247 MB
         hello-world          latest       91c95931e552        5 weeks ago         910 B

 3. Find the `IMAGE ID` for your `docker-whale` image.

     In this example, the id is `7d9495d03763`.

     You'll notice that currently, the `REPOSITORY` shows the repository but not the namespace for `docker-whale`.
 You need to include the `namespace` for Docker Hub to associate it with your account.
 The `namespace` is the same as your account name.

 4. Use `IMAGE ID` and the `docker tag` command to tag your `docker-whale` image.